1,000+ Opportunities

 National Climate Justice Groups The Foundation will support a limited number of national Climate Justice groups distinguished by the following characteristics: A strong grassroots base in New York BIPOC communities, primarily through affiliations The capacity to both support and amplify New York climate justice groups An intersectional approach addressing racial, political, and economic justice in addition to climate A cohesive racial justice narrative built with other organizations and community partners << Return to General Guidelines

-Based on current listing details, eligibility includes: Multi-issue, BIPOC, community-based organizations or coalitions focused on racial justice and climate sustainability; local frontline groups addressing renewable energy, policy advocacy, climate resiliency, and green jobs; limited national climate justice groups with grassroots bases in NY BIPOC communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Multi-issue, BIPOC, community-based organizations or coalitions focused on racial justice and climate sustainability; local frontline groups addressing renewable energy, policy advocacy, climate resiliency, and green jobs; limited national climate justice groups with grassroots bases in NY BIPOC communities.
+Confirm the full requirements in the official notice before applying.